Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Method

-We initialize the replay buffer with a small number of expert demonstrations (we found $10$ to be sufficient) for each task.
+{\bf Minimal Collection of Demonstrations:} We initialize the replay buffer with a small number of expert demonstrations (we found $10$ to be sufficient) for each task.
 Demonstrations are collected with a joystick controller, shown in Figure~\ref{fig:teaser}.
 Our goal is to minimize the total time required to acquire a skill for an RL agent, including both policy training as well as time required to collect demonstrations.
-While collecting a larger number of demonstrations certainly improves training speed, which we discuss in Section~\ref{sec:ablation_demo}, we find 10 demonstrations is already sufficient to learn skills quickly.
-For real world experiments, collecting $10$ expert demonstrations can be done within $10$ minutes (see Table~\ref{tab:robot_time_SR}), which includes the time needed to reset the environment after every demonstration.
+While collecting a larger number of demonstrations certainly improves training speed, we find 10 demonstrations is already sufficient to learn skills quickly (see Fig.~\ref{fig:abalation_demo} \textbf{Left}).
+For real world experiments, collecting $10$ expert demonstrations can be done within $10$ minutes which includes the time needed to reset the environment after every demonstration.